-This week has been a new stage in the move: the moving sale.
+This week heralds a fresh chapter in their journey: the moving sale.

 Have a Story About Moving Into a New Setting?